AndreaIdini/PairingVibration/README.md

 Use Makefile to compile.
 Change nucleus and proton/neutron vibration in Input\_WS.in.

-If you use the option 2, the program will scan the Atomic Mass Evaluation 2012 for masses and fix nuclear levels with a standard Bohr and Mottelson Wood Saxon, enjoy the rest.
+If you use the option 2, the program will scan the Atomic Mass Evaluation 2012 for masses, automatically selecting pairing correlation energy.
+Consequently, it fixes nuclear particle-hole gap.
+It calculates levels using the standard parametrization of Bohr and Mottelson for Wood Saxon + Coulomb, enjoy the simplicity.

-If you use the option 1, you can specify levels and other inputs following the format in the example.
+If you use the option 1, you can specify levels and correlation energies following the format in the example.

 ## Output: